alex-love/alex-love.github.io/content/blog/reflections-on-the-process/index.md

 ## My History With CS and Programming
 It all began when I was a Junior in high school, growing up around computers, I was compelled to dig a little deeper, to possibly understand how all this software I was obsessed with was written.

 I enrolled in a computer science class at my high-school.
-While my located in the heart of silicon valley (Palo Alto) didn't actually have a CS teacher, we had a teacher who proctored us taking local community college classes.
+While my school was located in the heart of silicon valley (Palo Alto) didn't actually have a CS teacher, we had a teacher who proctored us taking local community college classes.

 In total, I took 2 quarters worth of introductory CS classes.
 They were taught in JAVA and progressed us through the basics of programming and more specifically, OOP in JAVA.